Explicit Stillman bounds for all degrees: One AH recurrence relation

 \end{lemma}

-The next two lemmas justify the fact that we can choose $D(k,d)$ to be $(2d)^{2^{\prescript{1}{}{\mathcal{B}(k,d)}-1}}$.
+The next two lemmas justify the fact that we can choose $D_d(k)$ to be $(2d)^{2^{\prescript{1}{}{\mathcal{B}(k,d)}-1}}$.
 Assuming the number of variables is known, we show in Lemma \ref{boundcolon} how to bound the minimal number of generators of a particular kind of colon ideals as in Lemma \ref{colon}.
-In pursuance of an optimal bound, we extensively apply results and proofs of \cite{CS1} and \cite{CS2}. \begin{lemma} Let $I\subset K[x_1,\dots,x_{B+1}]$ be an ideal generated by a regular sequence of $c$ forms of degree at most $d$, and $f$ be a form of degree at most $cd-c$.
+To obtain a sharper bound, we extensively apply results and proofs of \cite{CS1} and \cite{CS2}. \begin{lemma} Let $I\subset K[x_1,\dots,x_{B+1}]$ be an ideal generated by a regular sequence of $c$ forms of degree at most $d$, and $f$ be a form of degree at most $cd-c$.
 Then the minimal number of generators of $I:(f)$ is bounded by

 If we further assume $B,d\geq 3$ or $B\geq 4$, then we have the additional inequality

 \end{lemma}